PrincetonCompMemLab/rem_viodiff_code/task/README.md

 	4) stim: Contains stimuli for the main experiment
 	5) stim_loc: Contains stimuli for the localizer

 Note: For the stimuli, we have only included the directory structure here.
-You can either add your own images following the category structure or contact emcdevitt@princeton.edu to request access to the stimuli used in this experiment.
+You can either add your own images following the category structure or contact emcdevitt[at]princeton.edu to request access to the stimuli used in this experiment.